Struggling to get interviews?

 2. Organize your qualifications with the most relevant listed first

-If one particular continuing education course involved particularly relevant coursework for the role you’re applying for, list that course first so that the hiring manager is more likely to notice it.
+If one continuing education course you took is particularly relevant to the role, list it first so the employer notices it.

 However, if all the entries in your continuing education section are equally relevant, then default to ordering them with the most recent first.